haidarhamda/Galaxio-bot-greedy/README.md

 * Download starter pack.zip Galaxio: https://github.com/EntelectChallenge/2021-Galaxio/releases/tag/2021.3.2

 ## Build and Run Program
-1. Extract starter pack tersebut di folder yang diinginkan
+1. Extract the starter pack into the desired folder.
-2. Clone repository ini
+2. Clone this repository.
-3. Buka terminal di dalam folder hasil clone
+3. Open the terminal inside the cloned folder.
-4. Jalankan perintah `mvn clean package`
+4. Run the command 'mvn clean package'.
-5. Pergi ke folder starter-pack
+5. Go to the starter-pack folder.
-6. Edit file run.bat di folder starter-pack tersebut jika perlu, lalu run file .bat tersebut.
+6. Edit the run.bat file in the starter-pack folder if necessary, then run the .bat file.
-7. Setelah selesai, klik Galaxio.exe di folder visualizer untuk melihat animasi game Galaxio tersebut.
+7. Once finished, click on Galaxio.exe in the visualizer folder to view the Galaxio game animation.
-8. Load Game dengan file .json terbaru yang seharusnya sudah disediakan di autofill.
+8. Load the game with the latest .json file, which should be provided in the autofill.
-9. Jalankan game.
+9. Start the game.

 ## Author